 My consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies, and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
 Given these limitations, during my audit I did not identify any deficiencies in internal control that I consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.

-FIFTH JUDICIAL DISTRICT JUDICIAL EXPENSE FUND

-PARISHES OF FRANKLIN, RICHLAND

-AND WEST CARROLL PARISHES

-Independent Auditor's Report on Compliance

-And Internal Control Over Financial Reporting, etc.
+FIFTH JUDICIAL DISTRICT -JUDICIAL EXPENSE FUND PARISHES OF FRANKLIN, RICHLAND AND WEST CARROLL PARISHES Independent Auditor's Report on Compliance And Internal Control Over Financial Reporting, etc. December 31, 2020

-December 31, 2019